rockdaboot/wget2/docs/wget2_manual.md

 * --proxy-user=user, --proxy-password=password

   Specify the username user and password password for authentication on a proxy server.
-Wget will encode them using the "basic" authentication scheme.
+Wget2 will encode them using the "basic" authentication scheme.

   Security considerations similar to those with --http-password pertain here as well.